 Under new rules, an application needs to also include details of individuals who have already said to you that they are going to invest when the time comes; you don't need every investor to do this, but do need to show you have people who committed to invest at least 10% of the total investment you are seeking.

 - Tax reliefs have been difficult to claim via PAYE but tax codes can now be provided.
 At present, it tends to be a tool to motivate High Net Worth Individuals who might have significant tax liabilities.
 That said, those same individuals are also the likeliest candidates to invest significantly in your club and indeed might already be sponsors or benefactors.

 - Tax reliefs require all the conditions in place at the start of the investment to be in place for at least three years.
-If the club inadvertently changes significantly in that time and becomes an ineligible body, HMRC can reclaim the tax relief already awarded, so cubs have a responsibility to follow through on their commitments for three years.
+If the club inadvertently changes things significantly in that time and becomes an ineligible body, HMRC can reclaim the tax relief already awarded, so cubs have a responsibility to follow through on their commitments for three years.

 - The rules are fairly complicated for tax reliefs, and you are better off seeking some help from a business advisor.
 One big issue to flag up is that lots of sports clubs will face a hurdle if they are seeking to use the investment to develop facilities which can be hired to the public.
 HMRC class hiring facilities - even if only for an hour - to be 'leasing' and so if you are looking to bring in more than 20% of your turnover through hiring, you will not be eligible.
 That is a big issue when so many business plans for facility development will include precisely this type of use as part of necessary 'sweating' of the club's assets.